claudiogferraz/fread/README.md

-Doing that for around an hour every day helped me "learn" speed reading and while I can't absolutely guarantee it'll work for you (had to include this part for legal reasons lol), I deffinitely think you should give this a try.
+Doing that for around an hour every day helped me "learn" speed reading and while I can't absolutely guarantee it'll work for you (had to include this part for legal reasons lol), I definitely think you should give this a try.

 In my experience it also translated pretty well to paper reading as I (at some point) stopped mentally "voicing" it.